FangRuoqing/tp/docs/UserGuide.md

 * **Parameter**: A variable in a command that represents a value that the command expects you to provide.

 * **Priority Level**: A designation indicating the importance or urgency of a contact.
 Connectify supports priority levels such as high, medium, and none.

+* **Tag**: A label or keyword assigned to a a contact to facilitate categorization and organization.
+In Connectify, contacts can be tagged with keywords to group them based on shared characteristics.